eribre/Installing-Docker-Kali-and-Metasploit/Docker.md

 ```bash
 apt install <toolname1> <toolname2> <toolname3>
 ```

+Note: toolnames are written without <>.
+It is just to indicate that you need to change the name.

 When that is done, shutdown the container and then change the network back to "pentest" with the following command: